BinaryX Unveils CyberArena - A New P2E Experience

 IGO Platform

-Aside from developing more games for players, the team highlighted their aspiration to become the largest GameFi platform in a whitepaper release in March 2022.
-The plan is to enable more game developers through technology and services such as a dedicated sidechain, a gamefi asset platform and an IGO platform.
+Aside from developing more games for players, the team highlighted their aspiration to become the largest GameFi platform in a whitepaper released in March 2022.
+The plan is to enable more game developers through technology and services such as a dedicated sidechain, a GameFi asset platform, and an IGO platform.

 The team is currently focused on getting the best out of the IGO platform.
 This platform will serve as an incubator for aspiring game developers to design, build and launch their dream GameFi projects.